Event Agenda

 & Workshop Day

 World-class specialists share their expertise in SAF, financing and aviation decarbonisation.
-Deep-dive into six parallel knowledge streams with technical insights, workshops and interactive expert Q&A.
+Deep-dive into six parallel knowledge streams with technical insights, workshops and interactive expert Q&A, designed for intimate audiences and real-world problem solving.

 Parallel Knowledge Streams